ariq-prabaswara/SimplySync/README.md

 # SimplySync

-A lightweight Windows tool that performs two-way sync between a local [Obsidian](https://obsidian.md) vault and an iCloud Drive folder.
+I made this tool to perform two-way sync between a local [Obsidian](https://obsidian.md) vault and an iCloud Drive folder.
 Run it on demand — no background daemon, no watch mode.

 ![icon](simplysync.ico)